anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/create-word-and-pdf-documents-from-cognito-forms.rst

 Conclusion
 ----------

-Now you should have an idea of how to use *Create DOCX Document from Template* and *Convert DOCX to PDF* actions from `Plumsail Documents <https://plumsail.com/documents/>`_ for Microsoft Flow to automatically create documents on Plumsail Forms submission.
+Now you should have an idea of how to use *Create DOCX Document from Template* and *Convert DOCX to PDF* actions from `Plumsail Documents <https://plumsail.com/documents/>`_ for Microsoft Flow to automatically create documents on a Cognito Form submission.
 If you haven't used our actions yet, `registering an account <../../../getting-started/sign-up.html>`_ would be the first step.
 It is quite easy to get started.